Securely connect MCU-powered devices from the silicon to the cloud

 Unlock the value of IoT with confidence in your device security

-With billions of new devices connected each year, it's more important than ever to secure yours.
-Help protect your data, privacy, physical safety, and infrastructure with Azure Sphere.
-It's built on decades of Microsoft experience in hardware, software, and cloud services to provide a turnkey security solution for IoT devices.
+With billions of new devices connected each year, it’s more important than ever to secure yours.
+Help protect your data, privacy, physical safety and infrastructure with Azure Sphere security service.
+It has been built on decades of Microsoft experience in hardware, software and cloud services to provide a turnkey security solution for IoT devices.

 Defence in depth provides multiple layers of protection to help guard devices against and respond to threats

 Deployment flexibility helps you secure existing equipment and build protection into new IoT investments

 Over-the-air (OTA) updates make it easy to add new features and improve performance throughout device lifecycles

 Error reporting and automatic security updates help you stay ahead of new and evolving threats

 Protect your IoT devices and equipment with in-depth defence